xinity/custom-gitlab/doc/charts/minio/README.md

 ### name

 The value of `name` will be the name of the bucket that is created.
-The provided value should conform to [AWS ucket naming rules][bucket-naming], meaning that it should be compliant with DNS and contain only the characters a-z, 0-9, and – (hyphen) in strings no longer than 63 characters.
+The provided value should conform to [AWS ucket naming rules][bucket-naming], meaning that it should be compliant with DNS and contain only the characters a-z, 0-9, and – (hyphen) in strings between 3 and 63 characters in length.

 The `name` property is _required_ for all entries.